-Year Year Ended December 31,
+Year Ended December 31,

-2015 2014 2013
+2016 2015 2014

-Discount rate 3.57% 4.43% 4.43%
+Discount rate 2.62% 3.57% 4.43%

-Expected return on assets 4.43% 4.15% 3.79%
+Expected return on assets 4.68% 4.43% 4.15%

-Rate of compensation increase 0.00% 0.00% 2.99%

-The discount rate assumptions used for pension accounting reflect the prevailing rates available on high-quality, fixed-income debt instruments with terms that match the average expected duration of the Company's defined benefit pension plan obligations.
+The discount rate assumptions used for pension accounting reflect the prevailing rates available on high-quality, fixedincome debt instruments with terms that match the average expected duration of the Company's defined benefit pension plan obligations.
 The Company uses the iBoxx AA 15yr+ index, which matches the average duration of its pension plan liability of approximately 15 years.
-With the current base of assets in the pension plans, a 0.1% increase/decrease in the discount rate assumption would decrease/increase annual pension expense by approximately \$56,000.
+With the current base of assets in the pension plans, a one percent increase/decrease in the discount rate assumption would decrease/increase annual pension expense by approximately \$30,000.

 The Company's mix of pension plan investments among asset classes also affects the long-term expected rate of return on plan assets.
-As of December 31, 2015, the Company's actual asset mix approximated its target mix.
+As of December 31, 2016, the Company's actual asset mix approximated its target mix.
 Differences between actual and expected returns are recognized in the calculation of net periodic pension (income)/cost over the average remaining expected future working lifetime, which is approximately 15 years, of active plan participants.
-With the current base of assets, a 0.1% increase/decrease in the asset return assumption would decrease/increase annual pension expense by approximately \$16,000.

-The fair value and asset allocations of the Company's pension benefits as of December 31, 2015 and 2014 measurement dates were as follows:
+With the current base of assets, a one percent increase/decrease in the asset return assumption would decrease/increase annual pension expense by approximately \$163,000.
+The fair value and asset allocations of the Company's pension benefits as of December 31, 2016 and 2015 measurement dates were as follows:

 December 31,

-2015 2 2014
+2016 15

-(in tho ısands)
+(in thou isands)

 Asset category:

-Equity securities \$ 8,506 54% \$ 8,145 49%
+Equity securities \$ 8,577 53% \$ 8,506 54%

-Debt securities 7,103 45% 7,260 43%
+Debt securities 7,447 46% 7,103 45%

-Cash and cash equivalents 158 1% 1,319 8%
+Cash and cash equivalents 228 1% 158 1%

-Total \$ 15,767 100% \$ 16,724 100%
+Total \$ 16,252 100% \$ 15,767 100%

 Financial reporting standards define a fair value hierarchy that consists of three levels.
-The fair values of the plan assets by fair value hierarchy level as of December 31, 2015 and 2014 is as follows:
+The fair values of the plan assets by fair value hierarchy level as of December 31, 2016 and 2015 is as follows:

 December 31,

-2015 201 2014
+2016 2015

-(in thousands)
+(in tho usand s)

-Quoted Prices in Active Markets for Identical Assets (Level 1) \$ 158 \$ 1,319
+Quoted Prices in Active Markets for Identical Assets (Level 1) \$ 228 \$ 158

-Significant Other Observable Inputs (Level 2) 15,609 15,405
+Significant Other Observable Inputs (Level 2) 16,024 15,609

 Significant Other Unobservable Inputs (Level 3) - -

-Total \$ 15,767 \$ 16,724
+Total \$ 16,252 \$ 15,767

-Level 1 assets consist of cash and cash equivalents held in the pension plans at December 31, 2015.
+Level 1 assets consist of cash and cash equivalents held in the pension plans at December 31, 2016.
 The Level 2 assets primarily consist of investments in private investment funds that are valued using the net asset values provided by the trust or fund, including an insurance contract.
 Although these funds are not traded in an active market with quoted prices, the investments underlying the net asset value are based on quoted prices.
-Level 3 assets consist of an investment in a longevity fund which invests in a portfolio of physical life insurance settlements that are valued using the net asset values provided by the fund.
+Included in Level 3 assets is an investment in a longevity fund which invests in a portfolio of physical life insurance settlements that are valued using the net asset values provided by the fund.
 Since June 2011, the fund has been closed to all activity.
-Due to the illiquidity and inactivity of the fund, during the year ended December 31, 2014, the Company wrote down its Level 3 investment by an additional \$0.6 million, which reduced its value to \$0.
+Due to the illiquidity and inactivity of the fund, during the year ended December 31, 2014, the Company wrote down its Level 3 investment to \$0.